maikully/tablator/README.md

 Right now, monophonic midi parts should be used for this program.
 If there are any polyphonic parts (i.e. two notes have the exact same note-on time), only one of the notes will be counted for.

-The cost function for the transition between two notes is calculated using the difference between the distance in frets and the distance in finger used (assuming all four fingers can cover exactly one fret).
+The cost function for the transition between two notes is calculated using the difference between the displacement in frets and the displacement in finger used (assuming all four fingers can cover exactly one fret).
 Lower frets are also preferred over higher ones.